OriginalEXE/Switcheroo/README.md

 Default product will be used if no hash is present.
 Check products.js for `$current_product = 'visia';`, just replace the visia with the id of your product.

 ## How do I link to certain product?
 You can link to certain product using hashtag + id of the product you want to link to.
-For example, `http://demour.com/#bigwig_wp`.
+For example, `http://demourl.com/#bigwig_wp`.
 If no product is linked, default product you specified will be displayed.

+Note: If you are using this on Envato marketplace, you have to use query string parameter "product" instead because marketplace encodes hash and that causes problem.
+So on Evato, specify product you are linking to like this: `http://demourl.com/?product=bigwig_wp`

 ## I would like to customize stuff, how do I get uncompressed source
 Uncompressed scripts and styles are included in the package, only they are commented.
 Simply comment compressed scripts/styled and uncomment uncompressed ones.